Harun al-Rashid: Legacy

 About his reign, famous Arab historian Al-Masudi said:

 So great were the Splendour and riches of his reign, such was its prosperity, that this period has been called "the Honeymoon".

 Al-Rashid become the progenitor of subsequent Abbasid caliphs.
 Al-Rashid nominated his son Muhammad al-Amin as his first heir.
 Muhammad had an elder half-brother, Abdallah, the future al-Ma'mun, who had been born in September 786 (six months older than him) However, Abdallah's mother was a Persian concubine, and his pure Abbasid lineage gave Muhammad seniority over his half-brother.
 Indeed, he was the only Abbasid caliph to claim such descent.
 Already in 792, Harun had Muhammad receive the oath of allegiance (bay'ah) with the name of al-Amīn ("The Trustworthy"), effectively marking him out as his main heir, while Abdallah was not named second heir, under the name al-Maʾmūn ("The Trusted One") until 799. and his third son Qasim was nominated third heir, however he never became caliph.
 Harun is sometimes accused of weakening the Abbasid legacy by dividing the kingdoms central powers between his two sons.
 This ultimately created tension between the two brothers.
 Among his sons, al-Amin became caliph after his death in 809.
 Al-Amin ruled from 809 to 813, until a civil war broke between him and his brother Abdallah al-Ma'mun (Governor of Khorasan).
 The reason of war were that caliph al-Amin tried to remove al-Ma'mun as his heir.
 Al-Ma'mun became caliph in 813 and ruled the caliphate for two decades until 833.
 He was succeeded by another of Harun's son Abu Ishaq Muhammad (better known as Al-Mu'tasim), his mother was Marida, a concubine.

 In popular culture

-Harun Al Rashid coins on display in the Emirates Heritage Village collection in Abu Dhabi, U.A.E.

 Harun al-Rashid as depicted in the Arabian Nights (One Thousand and One Nights).